 And the dogs howl and The Boy smiles and shakes his head and wonders how in the world he wound up in a family like ours.

-- Dollar Tree paper lanterns (Amazon also sells them) or Dollar Tree Plastic Bell Cloche (pictured below)
+- Dollar Tree paper lanterns (Amazon and Party City also sells them) or Dollar Tree Plastic Bell Cloche (pictured below)

 - Dollar Tree round plastic table covers (also on Amazon)

 - Packing tape (Dollar Tree has the Jot brand)

 - Black adhesive vinyl (Dollar Tree carries adhesive vinyl, but you could also use a black garbage bag or color in the eyes and mouth with a Sharpie)